Panasonic ZS100 vs Sony RX100 III

 - More heavily discounted: Has been on the market for longer (launched in May 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 III comes out slightly ahead of the ZS100 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the match-up (10 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic ZS100 and the Sony RX100 III place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.